konveyor/editor-extensions/docs/roadmap/stories/03-configure_analysis.md

     - Indicate the active analysis configuration profile at a glance (can be similar to how git shows the current branch)
     - Hovering the static indicator shows the full name of the analysis configuration profile
     - Clicking the status indication...
+      - Open relevant command palette to allow opening the configuration options, managing the runtime, asking for a full analysis, or any other similar commands

   - Command Palette
     - Select analysis configuration